microsoft/staticstaging/docs/hacking.md

 ## Desugaring

-Two features in the language are implemented as syntactic sugar:
+Two features in the language are implemented as [syntactic sugar][sugar]:

 * For the *interpreter*, cross-stage references are sugar for materialization (a.k.a. persisting) escapes.
 That is, `var x = 5; <x>` is sugar for `var x = 5; <%[x]>`.
 This way, the interpreter does not need any special logic to implement cross-stage references.
 We do not enable this desugaring for the compiler;  it handles free variables specially for efficiency.